Insper: History

 In September 2022, Insper announced the launch of its startup accelerator "Foks".
 The accelerator's intention is to help Insper students' and alumni's startups expand their scalability, better structure their products and processes, and connect entrepreneurs with potential investors for their business.

 On October 7, 2022, Insper's Executive Committee announced that Marcos Lisboa would leave the presidency of the institution after 10 years at the helm of the university's operations.
 Despite the announcement, Marcos will remain in the presidency until his successor is appointed and the succession process is concluded.
 The news resonated in the media.

 On February 15, 2023, Insper's Board of Counsellors announced physicist and former rector of Unicamp, Marcelo Knobel, as the new president of the institution.
 The new president took the position fully on March 1, 2023, and intends to develop within the institution areas focused on internationalization, technology, scholarship programs, science, and sustainability, as well as improvements in the teaching and research models adopted by Insper.

 On May 31, 2023, Insper's Board of Counsellors announced that Guilherme Martins, then Dean of Undergraduate Education, had assumed the presidency of the institution in place of Marcelo Knobel, who had assumed office 3 months earlier.
 According to the email released by the Board of Counsellors, Marcelo's departure was due to "differences regarding the prioritization of some strategic objectives," and the contract interruption was made by mutual agreement between both parties.
 Additionally, Marcelo Orticelli was announced as the vice president of the institution.

 In 2023, Insper's Engineering programs received international accreditation from ABET (The Accreditation Board for Engineering and Technology), making it the first Brazilian private higher education institution to hold both Triple Crown and ABET accreditations.

 In 2024, Insper's Executive Education programs were named by the Financial Times as some of the best in the world.
 In the 2024 ranking, Insper reached the 31st position worldwide in open programs and the 51st position in custom programs.

+In the Financial Times 2026 Executive Education rankings, Insper ranked 19th worldwide in open-enrollment programs and tied for 32nd in custom programs.